-Parking Brake - SET

-Throttle - Set for 1800 RPM

-Engine Instruments - In green arc

-Ammeter - Charging

-Vacuum Gage - 4.6 to 5.4 in. hg.

-Magnetos - Check, 175 RPM maximum drop, not over 50 RPM difference

-between left and right magnetos

-Carburetor Heat - ON, check for RPM drop, then set to OFF

-Revised: February 15, 1979
+Parking Brake - SET Throttle - Set for 1800 RPM Engine Instruments - In green arc Ammeter - Charging Vacuum Gage - 4.6 to 5.4 in.
+Hg.
+Magnetos - Check, 175 RPM maximum drop, not over 50 RPM difference between left and right magnetos Carburetor Heat - ON, check for RPM drop, then set to OFF Throttle - Set 1000 RPM Radios - ON, checked, transponder - STANDBY Engine - Idles smoothly Engine is ready for takeoff when it will take throttle without hesitating or faltering and oil temperature is in green arc.
+Trim Tab - SET Flaps - Checked for operation, set UP Mixture - FULL RICH (or as required by field elevation)